Luyaochen1/glabapp_deploy/cta-core-detection-cpu/README.md

 Here,

-Following -A is the function name - the function decorated by @client.task in  predict_worker.py "worker" -  the celery queue name
+-A predict_worker.client: the function decorated by @client.task in  predict_worker.py

+"worker" -  the celery queue name

 -D  - make the celery as a service

---concurrency=2  - 2 concurrent processes to handle the job at the backend
+--concurrency=2  :  2 concurrent processes to handle the job at the backend

 ### celery job queue monitor